Sangzhi County: History

-Kuzhu Village, with architecture from the Ming and Qing Dynasties, is an example of a village known for its folk music and local cultural traditions.
+Kuzhu Village, which features architecture dating to the Ming and Qing Dynasties, is noted for its folk music and local cultural traditions.

-The former residence of Marshal He Long is located in Sangzhi County's Hongjiaguan Township.
+The former residence of Marshal He Long is located in Hongjiaguan Township, Sangzhi County.

 Geography

-Terrain in the county is mountainous.
-It is home to the Lishui River, the Badagong Mountain National Nature Reserve, and Jiutian Cave.

-Because the Lishui River has a high gradient in its upper reaches, floods arrive quickly, with sharp rises in water level.
-The county has experienced frequent flash flooding and drainage problems in urban areas.
+Terrain in the county is predominantly mountainous.
+The county is home to the Lishui River, the Badagong Mountain National Nature Reserve, and Jiutian Cave.
+Owing to the steep gradient of the Lishui River in its upper reaches, floods can occur rapidly, with sudden rises in water levels.
+As a result, the county has experienced frequent flash flooding and drainage problems in urban areas.

 Flood control projects began in the 1980s.
 Planners seek to raise the county's flood-control standard from 2-year-occurrence to 20-year-occurrence, and resettle households located in vulnerable areas.

 "From 2010–2018, cultivated land, forest land, waters, and urban and rural construction land in Sangzhi County increased by 4.91%, 0.03%, 58.99%, and 55.63%, respectively, and grassland decreased by 13.32%."

 Rana sangzhiensis is a frog that was described as a new species for science from Sangzhi.